J-Howell-kc/README-generator/README.md

 undefined

 ## Usage
-Use it to make a README file
+Use it or lose it!

 ## Contribution Guidelines
-be nice, I guess?
+Contribute...or don't.

 ## Tests
 If it works, yay!
-If not...

 ## Questions and Comments
 ### GitHub Profile link